u-akshay/fake-news-detection/README.md

 # fake-news-detection
-This is my first machine learning project

-Its a machine learning project to classify whether a news is Real of Fake using help of Naive Bayes algorithm.
+Its a machine learning project to classify whether a news is Real or Fake using help of Naive Bayes algorithm.

 <b>System Requirements</b>
   + Python 3.6 or above